ashtonsix/perf-portfolio/delta/README.md

 out[i] = out[i-1] ^ in[i]
 ```

-XOR-based prefix scans are less receptive to our pipelining optimization than addition-based scans.
+XOR-based prefix scans are less receptive to our pipelining optimization than addition-based scans (only yields a 1.5x improvement, 10.8 vs 16.6 GB/s).
 While ADD and XOR have identical latency and throughput on Graviton4, ADD operations can take advantage of dedicated fast-forward circuits in the execution pipeline, making them less sensitive to dependency chains.
 XOR lacks these shortcuts.

 **Transpose-based alternative:** To address XOR's latency sensitivity, we developed
 a transpose-based algorithm that outperforms Hillis-Steele for the inverse operation.
 This approach:

 - Breaks input ordering (outputs appear in transposed order)
-- Improves reverse-direction throughput by 2.0x (21.5 vs 10.8 GB/s)
+- Improves reverse-direction throughput by 2.0x (10.8 vs 21.5 GB/s)
-- Shows 1.5x improvement for the pipelined approach (16.6 vs 10.8 GB/s)
 - May offer more consistent performance across CPU microarchitectures due to reduced dependency on architecture-specific optimizations

 We include this variant for completeness, but recommend the pipelined approach for